alexistakeuchi/alexistakeuchi.github.io/index.md

 # Alexis Takeuchi's Portfolio

 Welcome to my homepage.
-My name is Alexis Takeuchi and I am a student at Cal State Fullerton!
+My name is Alexis Takeuchi and I am a student at Cal State Fullerton.
+My major is computer science.

 ## GitHub Profile